Monday 28th October 2024

 • Seventeen percent of LGBT employees strongly agree that their employer cares about their well-being, 10 points lower than for non-LGBT employees.

 In today’s new world of hybrid work, there are real ways to embrace DEI and some pitfalls and practices to avoid.
-For example, working mothers with young children may embrace a flexible work model and really love it, but might also see opportunities and promotions pass them by because they are remote.
-Research from Stanford University finds remote workers are less likely to be promoted than those in the office.
-Despite 13% more productivity, they were promoted a lot less (by half).
+For example, working mothers with young children may embrace a flexible work model, but might also see opportunities and promotions pass them by because they are remote.
+Research from Live Data Technologies finds that, of the two million employees surveyed in 2023, remote workers are 31% less likely to be promoted than those in the office.

 “These can have a disproportionately positive impact on diversity, equity, and inclusion efforts, as well as on performance.
 Hybrid work also has the potential to create an unequal playing field and to amplify in-group versus out-group dynamics, which can flip those advantages to the liabilities side of the ledger.”